-&lt;sup>7There is a parallel literature on dynamic complementarities in human capital investments over time (Cunha & Heckman, 2007; Malamud, Pop-Eleches, & Urquiola, 2016; Johnson & Jackson, 2017).
-While conceptually similar, this literature is substantively different because it focuses on complementarities across sequential investments.
+&lt;sup>4There is a parallel literature on dynamic complementarities between sequential human capital investments over time (Cunha & Heckman, 2007; Malamud, Pop-Eleches, & Urquiola, 2016; Johnson & Jackson, 2017).
 Our paper is situated more in the development economics tradition, where the idea that there may be complementarities across policies implemented contemporaneously (due to multiple constraints binding simultaneously) has been a central theme (Ray, 1998; Banerjee & Duflo, 2005).

-&lt;sup>8Prior studies have presented plausible ex post rationales for the lack of impact of additional resources including poor implementation, household substitution, and inputs being mis-targeted (such as providing textbooks to students who could not read).
-Our results suggest that these constraints to translating additional school resources into improved learning may not bind if teachers are suitably motivated to use school resources better.
+&lt;sup>5Prior studies have presented plausible ex post rationales for the lack of impact of additional resources including poor implementation, household substitution, and inputs being mis-targeted (such as providing textbooks to students who could not read).
+Our results suggest that these reasons may not bind if teachers are suitably motivated to use school resources better.